redwoodjs/redwood/docs/versioned_docs/version-2.1/intro-to-servers.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQAB<REDACTED>3Edk1OE6BU6hK2EZchm= rob@computer.local
 ```

 If I compare that to the content of my `~/.ssh/id_rsa.pub` file I can see that they match!
-Great, so SSH is already using my public key when it tries to connect.
-But what if I don't have a public/private keypair?
+Great, so SSH is already using our public key when it tries to connect.
+But what if you don't have a public/private keypair?

 ### Generating a Public/Private Keypair